Your citizen service number (CSN)

 Where to register in Amsterdam

-There are two places to register in the Netherlands depending on the purpose of your stay:
+There are three places to register in Amsterdam depending on the purpose of your stay:

 - Highly skilled migrant registration is arranged when collecting the initial residence permit.